DO YOU NEED A TREE REMOVAL PERMIT TO

 WHY IS AN OTTAWA TREE REMOVAL

-The implementation of tree removal permits in Ottawa was designed to conserve a healthy amount of greenery in the city.
+The implementation of Ottawa tree removal permits was designed to conserve a healthy amount of greenery in the city.
 Trees produce oxygen, after all, and trees have an aesthetic quality for everyone in the surrounding area – especially as more construction and development occurs in Ottawa.
 Even though the tree may be on your property, your neighbours benefit from having a multitude of trees throughout the community.

 HOW DOES ONE GET A TREE REMOVAL